Bin Kamacha Navra

-Bin Kamacha Navra is a 1984 Indian Marathi-language comedy-drama film directed by Murlidhar Kapdi and written by Vasant Sabnis.
-The film stars Ashok Saraf, Ranjana, Kuldeep Pawar, Ravi Patwardhan, Nilu Phule, and Madhu Kambikar in the pivotal roles.
+Bin Kamacha Navra is a 1984 Indian Marathi comedy drama film directed by Murlidhar Kapdi and written by Vasant Sabnis.
+The film stars Ashok Saraf, Ranjana Deshmukh, Kuldeep Pawar, Ravi Patwardhan, Nilu Phule, and Madhu Kambikar in the pivotal roles.
 In the history of Marathi cinema, "Bin Kamacha Navra" is still regarded as a cult film that fans still find moving and nostalgic.

 Plot

 Three indolent buddies named Tukya, Namya, and Nivrutti desire to use short cuts to acquire quick money and waste their time at odd jobs for politician Sahebrao.
 They will stop at nothing to see Tamasha's of Sundra; it's their only interest.
 When they decide to run for office with Sahebrao's assistance, their spouses have had enough and are fed up with them because they are never willing to change.
 To impart a lesson to them, their wives choose to stand in opposition to them.